 Timers can lose time with age.
 It's good to check it periodically, once or twice a year around daylight saving time should suffice.
 If you find yourself needing to adjust your timer more often, you might want to get it checked.

 How to Check if Your Timer is Correctly Set:

 You can look outside to check your timer settings.
 If your landscape lights are on and shouldn’t be, it might set for the wrong time of day - go back to Step 3 and check the AM/PM hours on the dial.
 If that is not the case, you can always contact us with any additional questions.

-At McKay Lighting, we recommend preventative maintenance at least once a year to ensure your system is working and performing it's best.
-Especially before the winter months since the cold weather can be harsh on your system and bulbs.
+At McKay Lighting, we recommend preventative maintenance at least once a year to ensure your system is working and performing its best, especially before the winter months.
+The cold weather can be harsh on your system and bulbs.
 We have a dedicated service team for all of your maintenance needs or see our winter maintenance tips if you like to do it yourself.

 Landscape lighting is what we do.
 Every day.

 We’ve been in the landscape industry since 1987, becoming a dedicated outdoor lighting firm in 1992.
 Our experienced lighting team provides the expertise and experience needed to light your outdoor space for both beauty and security.
 Our goal is to provide the highest quality, custom lighting services